yashaka/NSelene/README.md

 ## Overview

+Find an example of NSelene usage in [this template project](https://github.com/yashaka/Web.Tests.Net).

 Below you can find a short overview:

-NSelene has no fully automatic driver management, you have to set it up manually, e.g. like here:
+NSelene has no fully automatic driver management.
+Given the [WebDriverManager] is installed, then you can set your driver up manually, e.g. like here:

 ```csharp
     [TestFixture]
     public class BrowserTest